mrhadden/qsd-qmqft/README.md

-# QM/QFT as a Limiting Case in General Substrate Theory
+# Planck Constants as Collapse Boundaries: A Structural Framing of Quantum Evolution in Substrate Theory

 ## Overview